Begin Scanning a Microsoft Exchange App

 As of July 2020, the Exchange integration on SaaS Security API is now updated to optimize the permissions required for cloud app features.
 To revoke unnecessary permissions that you granted previously and that SaaS Security API no longer needs, reauthenticate the Exchange app.

-For information on which automated remediation capabilities SaaS Security API supports with Google Drive, refer to Supported Applications with Remediation.
+For information on which automated remediation capabilities SaaS Security API supports with Google Drive, refer to Supported Content, Remediation and Monitoring.

 Add Exchange App